XRP Ledger Standards

 • A holder merges newly received confidential transfers into their spendable balance.

-• The issuer merges its own inbox into the spending balance (applies to the second account).
+• An issuer-controlled dedicated account merges its own inbox into the spending balance, like any holder.

 • Required periodically to combine funds before subsequent confidential sends.